 – One nominal 3 kHz channel in the USB and one in the LSB (two independent 3 kHz channels – one in each sideband).

-When four-channel independent sideband operation is required, the four individual 3 kHz channels should be configured as shown in Fig. 1, which also shows the amplitude response for these four channels.
+When four-channel independent sideband operation is required, the four individual 3 kHz channels should be configured as shown in Fig. 2, which also shows the amplitude response for these four channels.
 Channels A2 and B2 should be inverted and displaced with respect to channels A1 and B1 as shown in the figure.
-This can be accomplished by using subcarrier frequencies of 6 290 Hz above and below the centre carrier frequency, or by other suitable techniques that produce the required channel displacements and inversions.
+This can be accomplished by using subcarrier frequencies of 6 290 Hz above and below the center carrier frequency, or by other suitable techniques that produce the required channel displacements and inversions.

 The suppression of any subcarriers used should be at least 40 dB below the level of a single tone in the A2 or B2 channel modulating the transmitter to 25% of peak envelope power as shown in Fig. 1.
 The RF amplitude versus frequency response for each ISB channel is within 2 dB between 250 Hz and 3 100 Hz, referenced to each channel’s carrier (either actual or virtual).
 Referenced from each channel’s carrier, the channel attenuation should be at least 40 dB at 50 Hz and 3 250 Hz, and at least 60 dB at 250 Hz and 3 550 Hz.